XGIMI MoGo 4 Projector Review

 Popular Projector Comparisons

 The XGIMI MoGo 4 is a lightweight projector that's easy to carry.
-It has a built-in battery, quick auto-setup (autofocus/auto-keystone), a 360° swiveling stand, and plenty of smart features with Google TV and Chromecast.
-Still, if you're after top-notch image quality, this isn't it.
-The MoGo 4 is dim, has weak contrast, and is inaccurate out of the box.
-Gaming performance is also basic: it's limited to 1080p 60Hz with no 120Hz support, and you need Game Mode for acceptable latency.
-For picture quality, the older XGIMI MoGo 2 Pro still does better overall, with similar brightness but better contrast and a slightly wider color gamut.
+It has a built-in battery, a 360° swiveling stand, and plenty of smart features with Google TV and Chromecast.
+Still, if you care about image quality, this isn't the best option: it's dim, has weak contrast, and is inaccurate out of the box.
+Gaming performance is also basic, as it's limited to 1080p 60Hz with no 120Hz support, and you need Game Mode for acceptable latency.
+For picture quality, the older XGIMI MoGo 2 Pro is a better overall choice, offering similar brightness but improved contrast and a slightly wider color gamut.
 If you're open to another brand, the Anker Nebula Capsule 3 Laser offers better contrast and more accurate out-of-the-box color than the MoGo 4; if gaming matters, a short-throw model like the BenQ X500i (1080p 120Hz) or a budget 4k XPR DLP like the ViewSonic PX701-4K (1080p 240Hz) will feel much more responsive.

 Check out our recommendations for the best portable projectors, the best outdoor projectors, and the best home projectors.
 If you'd prefer to shop for another product in the same price range, look up the best projectors under $1,000 instead.